d2l-ai/d2l-en/chapter_natural-language-processing/machine-translation.md

         self.out = nn.Dense(vocab_size, flatten=False)

     def forward(self, cur_input, state, enc_states):
-        # Use the attention mechanism to calculate the context vector.
+        # Use the attention mechanism to calculate the context vector
         c = attention_forward(self.attention, enc_states, state[0][-1])
-        # The embedded input and the context vector are concatenated in the feature dimension.
+        # The embedded input and the context vector are concatenated in the
+        # feature dimension
         input_and_c = nd.concat(self.embedding(cur_input), c, dim=1)
-        # Add a time step dimension, with 1 time step, for the concatenation of the input and the context vector.
+        # Add a time step dimension, with 1 time step, for the concatenation
+        # of the input and the context vector
         output, state = self.rnn(input_and_c.expand_dims(0), state)
-        # Remove the time step dimension, so the output shape is (batch size, output dictionary size).
+        # Remove the time step dimension, so the output shape is (batch size,
+        # output dictionary size)
         output = self.out(output).squeeze(axis=0)
         return output, state

     def begin_state(self, enc_state):
-        # Directly use the hidden state of the final time step of the encoder as the initial hidden state of the decoder.
+        # Directly use the hidden state of the final time step of the encoder
+        # as the initial hidden state of the decoder.
         return enc_state
 ```